Block telecom fraud faster

 One size does not fit all

 The problem is that fraudsters are clever in changing call patterns to evade detection.
 It’s like a game of cat-and-mouse.
-Looking for just one attack profile, using a fixed sensitivity, won’t work.
+Looking for just one attack profile using a fixed sensitivity won’t block many telecom revenue-sharing fraud attacks.
 The solution: you need a suite of detection methods.
 Each method in this suite will:

 - Look for a specific, unique calling pattern.